Quantum-Minds/Quantum-Hacktoberfest20/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 ## 👑 👑 Hurray!!!
-You just got closer to completing your hacktoberfest challenge. 😃
+You just got closer to completing your hacktoberfest challenge. 😃 Take a print of this certificate below to flaunt your new accomplishment !

 ## Happy??
 Star ⭐ this Repo. 🤩 for future updates on Quantum Computing and Hacktoberfest'20 !